 You will find Little Venice nestled just outside of the Paddington district.
 It has beautifully maintained canals and waterways to enjoy, particularly in the spring and summer months.
 You will love the blend of cafes and pubs that dot the area as well.
 These are idyllic locations where you can spend hours with friends and family.

-You can walk the entire length of Little Venice, enjoying the scenic views over the water the entire way.
+You can walk the entire length of Little Venice, enjoying the scenic views over the water on one of their boats the entire way.
 Lord’s Cricket Ground is also located along the water.
 If you are up for it, your group can take a tour of this historic area.